Antetokounmpo's injury makes Bucks' title quest much tougher

 The Bucks won't get much sympathy from the Hawks, who have their own injury problems.

 Young’s status for Game 5 remains uncertain.
-The Hawks also aren’t sure about the availability of Capela, who took an elbow to the face late in Game 4.
+Clint Capela also is questionable with right eye inflammation after taking an elbow to the face late in Game 4.
 De’Andre Hunter is out for the remainder of the postseason after undergoing knee surgery.
 Bogdan Bogdanovic is playing with a sore knee and Cam Reddish just returned from an Achilles injury that knocked him out for four months.

 “The preparation is really still the same as far as preparing for them,” Hawks coach Nate McMillan said.
 “You don’t just prepare for Giannis.
 They have a lot of other guys over there that are productive and can play and they can go to.
 We’ll continue to prepare for the Bucks as opposed to just one individual.”